 Network providers should always bill the plan directly.
-But sometimes they make mistakes, and ask you to pay for your services.
+But sometimes they make mistakes, and ask you to pay more than your share of the cost for your services.

 • Whenever you get a bill from a network provider, send us the bill.
 We will contact the provider directly and resolve the billing problem.